The Las Vegas Story (film): Plot

 Dave arrests Rollins.
-Rollins tries to get his wife to provide him an alibi but she cannot, as she was with Dave at his home at the time, the two have reconnected.
+Rollins tries to get his wife to give him an alibi but she cannot, because she was with Dave at his home at the time.

-For unknown reasons, with a suspect in custody, Hubler returns to the scene of the crime with Linda and has her reenact her steps the night before, thereby implicating himself.
-Dave, figures out the real killer's identity when Happy tells Dave of Hubler's actions with Linda and Dave realizes Hubler slipped up and revealed the actual location of the stabbing.
-After the murderer left, the dying Clayton had managed to crawl toward a telephone and Hubler didn't know that.
+With a suspect in custody, Hubler returns to the scene of the crime with Linda and has her reenact the steps she took the night before, thereby implicating himself.
+Dave figures out the real killer's identity when Happy tells Dave of Hubler's interactions with Linda.
+Dave realizes that Hubler slipped up and revealed the location of the stabbing.
+After the murderer left, the dying Clayton managed to crawl toward a telephone: Hubler did not know that.